Hotel in Italy

 Step 4: Check Accommodation Amenities

-I also prefer bathtubs to showers, although they’re becoming increasingly rare.
-When traveling in the summer, I choose rooms with air conditioning, even when I’m traveling in the north and definitely when I’m traveling in the south.
+• Air conditioning if traveling in the summer.
 Summers are, regrettably, getting hotter.
 If you choose to travel during the summer months, do yourself a favor and make sure your room is air conditioned.

-A fridge is also a necessity to store breakfast and picnic food.
+• A fridge to store breakfast and picnic food

 TIP: Pack a soft-sided, collapsible insulated bag.
-You’ll find it invaluable for keeping food cool-ish during transit.
+It’s invaluable for keeping food cool-ish during transit.
 We fill ours with yogurts, cheeses, vegetables, and fruits, and buy fresh buns at local bakeries to make picnic lunches.

 Step 5: Identify Cancellation Options

 Choose rooms with free cancellation options until or unless you’re 100% sure you’ll be staying there.
-You never know what can happen, and to me, the money saved by choosing the no-cancellation option is not worth the risk.
+You never know what can happen, and to my mind the money saved by choosing the no-cancellation option is not worth the risk.

 I’ve been burned before!